 information are available on the workshop

 24-27 February: Seventh meeting of the Adaptation Committee, Bonn,

 At its seventh meeting the

-Adaptation Committee (AC) members elected a new Co-Chair, Mr. Don Lemmen (Canada)
+Adaptation Committee (AC) members elected a new Co-Chair, Mr. Don Lemmen

 collaboration, with participation of one of the Co-Chairs of the GCF.

 With regard to adaptation finance, the AC agreed to discontinue fragmented

 as a good initiative to advance the work of the AC.

-The areas of M&E and NAPs particularly profited from this expert participation, as well
+The areas of M&E and NAPs particularly profited from this expert participation,

 In addition, observers acknowledged the work of the AC and welcomed its

 1–14 December: COP 20, Lima, Peru

 appreciated the continued work of the AC on providing technical support and

 guidance to the Parties on adaptation action, including through the work carried

 out by the Committee's task force on

 the recommendations contained in chapter V of the

 report of the AC.
 It welcomed the initiation of consideration by the AC

 of its next work plan, starting in 2016.

 29 September to 1 October: Sixth meeting of the Adaptation Committee, Bonn,